Washington state man becomes first U.S. coronavirus fatality

 The two cases at the Kirkland facility were a health care worker in her 40s who is in satisfactory condition, and a woman in her 70s who lived there and is in serious condition.
 "It is a sad day as we learn a Washingtonian has died from COVID-19.
 Our hearts go out to his family and friends," the state's governor, Jay Inslee, said in a statement.
 "We are strengthening our preparedness and response efforts to keep Washingtonians healthy, safe and informed."

-"We still judge the general risk to the American public to be low and that includes residents of long-term care facilities," said Nancy Messonier, head of the Immunization and Respiratory Disease division at the Centers for Disease Control (CDC).
-Messonnier told reporters in a call on Saturday that the agency would send teams to support investigations in California and Washington into how patients contracted the virus and help trace who else may have been exposed.
+"We still judge the general risk to the American public to be low and that includes residents of long-term care facilities," Nancy Messonier, head of the Immunization and Respiratory Disease division at the Centers for Disease Control (CDC), told reporters in a call on Saturday.
+Messonnier said the agency would send teams to support investigations in California and Washington into how patients contracted the virus and help trace who else may have been exposed.

 PERSON-TO-PERSON TRANSMISSION Until this week, the CDC had counted just 15 confirmed cases in six states as having been detected through the U.S. public health system since Jan.
 21. Most were contracted by individuals while traveling in China.
 Only two person-to-person transmissions were documented among them, both between married couples.